-- and all other applicable federal health programs. - Maintain adequate internal controls (paying special attention to identified areas of risk). - Reduce the possibility of misconduct and violations through prevention and early detection. - Being proactive in Compliance to reduce exposure to civil and criminal sanctions. - Encourage the highest level of ethical and legal behavior from all employees, contractual providers, and board members. - Educate employees, contractual providers, board members and stakeholders of their responsibilities and obligations to comply with applicable local, state, and federal laws and regulations. - Promote a clear commitment to compliance by taking actions and showing good faith efforts to uphold such laws, regulations, and standards.
+- Maintain adequate internal controls (paying special attention to identified areas of risk). - Reduce the possibility of misconduct and violations through prevention and early detection. - Being proactive in Compliance to reduce exposure to civil and criminal sanctions. - Encourage the highest level of ethical and legal behavior from all employees, contractual providers, and board members. - Educate employees, contractual providers, board members and stakeholders of their responsibilities and obligations to comply with applicable local, state, and federal laws and regulations. - Promote a clear commitment to compliance by taking actions and showing good faith efforts to uphold such laws, regulations, and standards.